ng-Classic/ng-classic/aio/content/guide/language-service.md

     </code-example>

-This lets the Angular Language Service provide diagnostics and completions in `.ts` files.
+This lets the Angular ClassicLanguage Service provide diagnostics and completions in `.ts` files.

 ### Eclipse IDE

-Either directly install the "Eclipse IDE for Web and JavaScript developers" package which comes with the Angular Language Server included, or from other Eclipse IDE packages, use Help &gt; Eclipse Marketplace to find and install [Eclipse Wild Web Developer](https://marketplace.eclipse.org/content/wild-web-developer-html-css-javascript-typescript-nodejs-angular-json-yaml-kubernetes-xml).
+Either directly install the "Eclipse IDE for Web and JavaScript developers" package which comes with the Angular ClassicLanguage Server included, or from other Eclipse IDE packages, use Help &gt; Eclipse Marketplace to find and install [Eclipse Wild Web Developer](https://marketplace.eclipse.org/content/wild-web-developer-html-css-javascript-typescript-nodejs-angular-json-yaml-kubernetes-xml).

 ## How the Language Service works